FurryCoders/FALocalRepo/README.md

 The `--stop` option allows setting how many entries of each folder should be found in the database before stopping the update.

+The `--verbose-report` options enables printing all the IDs and usernames of the entries fetched/added/modified by the program.
+The `--report-file` options allows saving a detailed download report in JSON format to `REPORT_FILE`.

 > ```
 > falocalrepo download update --stop 5